 The Student Computing Support Center in 242 Horace Mann has 70 workstations and consulting support.
 It provides students with PCs and Macs, software, printers and other peripherals.
 This laboratory is open daily.
 The Center's software library includes PC and Mac programs for word processing, web development, graphics, statistical analysis, qualitative analysis and databases.
 McAfee virus protection is licensed by the College for all students, faculty and staff to download for their home computers.
-Several software applications including Endnote, a bibliographic database program, are also available through site licenses for home use.
-Downloads are accessed via the web at my.tc.edu.
+Several software applications including Endnote, a bibliographic database program, Matlab, a quantitative analysis program, and NVIVO, a qualitative analysis program are also available through site licenses for home use.
+Downloads are accessed via the web at myttc.edu.
 Computer classrooms with workstations at each seat in 345 Macy (see below) are available for open use when not scheduled for instruction.

 Email and local websites can also be accessed from more than 20 kiosks located in corridors on the first and ground floors of campus buildings and the Student Lounge.
 The Gottesman Libraries have more than 70 public workstations connected to the Internet.
 An adaptive technology facility is located in 301 Zankel Hall.